obonaventure/cnp3/book/network/network.rst

 The network layer
 ==================

-The network is a very important layer in computer networks as it is bascially the glue that allows the applications running above the transport layers to use a wide range of different and interconnected networks built with different datalink and physical layers.
-The network layer enable applications to run above networks built with very different network technologies.
+The network layer is a very important layer in computer networks as it is the glue that allows the applications running above the transport layers to use a wide range of different and interconnected networks built with different datalink and physical layers.
+The network layer enables applications to run above networks built with very different network technologies.

 In this chapter, we first explain the principles of the network layer.
 These principles include the datagram and virtual circuit modes, the separation between the data plane and the control plane and the algorithms used by routing protocols.
 Then, we explain in more details the network layer in the Internet, starting with IPv4 and IPv6 and then moving to the routing protocols (RIP, OSPF and BGP).

 Principles
 ###########

-The main ojbective of the network layer is to allow endsystems connected to different networks to exchange information through intermediate systems that are called :term:`routers`.
+The main objective of the network layer is to allow endsystems connected to different networks to exchange information through intermediate systems that are called :term:`router`s.
 The unit of information in the network layer is called a :term:`packet`.

 .. figure:: fig/network-fig-001-c.png